marc88cap/Java-8/src/sortsearchbigo/README.md

 # Sorting, searching and Big O Notation
 ## What is Big O Notation?
 Big O Notation describes how hard an algorithm has to work to solve a problem.
-Ratio between data to process and time.

 ## Sorting and searching Algorithms